 PERSONAL INSURANCE

 A personal insurance review can involve more than home and auto.
-The right conversation often includes ownership structure, family drivers, personal liability, scheduled valuables, rental property, property condition, umbrella limits, trusts, LLCs, secondary homes and how documents are managed after coverage is placed.
+The right conversation often includes ownership structure, family drivers, personal liability, scheduled valuables, rental property, property condition, umbrella limits, trusts, LLCs, secondary homes, private client coordination and how documents are managed after coverage is placed.

 • Auto insurance, family drivers, teen drivers and collector vehicles